chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/cli.md

 * ``--silence-deprecations=all|GROUP GROUP...``
     Suppress deprecation warnings.
 See install_dir/etc/deprecations.json for list of GROUPs or use 'all'.
 * ``--ssl``, ``--no-ssl``
-    Use SSL for transport layer encryption (WinRM).
+    Use TLS/SSL for transport layer encryption (WinRM).
 * ``--sudo``, ``--no-sudo``
     Run scans with sudo.
 Only activates on Unix and non-root user.
 * ``--sudo-command=SUDO_COMMAND``